balkce/masa/README.md

 The following directories in this repository represent one agent:

 - `beamformphase`: a beamformer based on the phase difference between microphones.
-It provides two variations: `phase` that provides just the estimation of the source of interest; and `phasemix` that also provides the estimation of the interference, in a multiplexed format.
+It provides two variations: `beamformer` that provides just the estimation of the source of interest; and `beamformermix` that also provides the estimation of the interference, in a multiplexed format.
 It also provides the `jack_write` agent that channels the output of the `demucs`/`demucsmix` agent to the JACK server.
-- `demucs`: a speech enhancer that is trained with the output of the `phase` beamformer.
+- `demucs`: a speech enhancer that is trained with the output of the `beamformer` agent.
-- `demucsmix`: a variation of `demucs` that uses the output of the `phasemix` beamformer variation.
+- `demucsmix`: a variation of `demucs` that uses the output of the `beamformermix` agent variation.
 - `doaoptimizer`: a direction-of-arrival corrector by optimizing the `demucs` speech quality.
 - `doa_plot`: a plotter of the outputs of both the `soundloc` and the `doaoptimizer` agents.
 - `jack_control`: controls the start and end of the [`jackaudio`](https://jackaudio.org/) server.